 If you are interested in additional information or attending a meeting, please contact Laurel Seidelman at email@example.com or (708) 246-9119.

 Woman’s Society is an inter-generational group of women that focuses on three things: fellowship, hospitality, and service.
 The group is open to all women of the church, as well as non-member friends of the church.

-Woman’s Society has two opportunities each month to come together.
-On the first Thursday of the month, smaller groups (chapters) meet in a member’s home, often for lunch, but sometimes just for dessert and coffee.
-Most chapters meet mid-day, with chapters also meeting in the evening and on Friday morning to better accommodate different schedules.
-All members gather in Plymouth Hall for lunch at 12:30pm and a special program from 1:30-2:30pm five times a year on the third Thursday of the month.
+Woman’s Society meets once or twice a month from September through June.
+Once a month, smaller groups (chapters) meet in a member’s home, often for lunch, but sometimes just for dessert and coffee.
+Most chapters meet midday on the first Thursday, with chapters also meeting in the evening and on Friday morning to better accommodate different schedules.
+Five times a year on the third Thursday of the month, all members gather in Plymouth Hall for lunch at 12:30pm and a special program from 1:30-2:30pm.
 Meetings are no more than two hours long and by no means mandatory.
 Come whenever your schedule permits.

 If and when needed, Woman’s Society provides complimentary childcare in the church on all of its general meeting dates.
 To take advantage of the childcare, please make arrangements in advance through the chapter secretary.

 There is an annual hostess/luncheon fee of $20, and two additional optional mission offerings throughout the year.